Our "terms of business" is comprehensive - but it is aimed to protect you as a consumer and us as an insurance broker.

-We are permitted to arrange, advise on, deal as an agent of Insurers and assist in Claims handling concerning non-investment Insurance policies.
+We are permitted to arrange, advise on, and deal, as an agent of Insurers and assist in Claims handling concerning non-investment Insurance policies.
 You can check these details on the FCA's Register by visiting the FCA's website www.fca.org.uk/register or by contacting the FCA on 0800 111 6768 (freephone) or 0300 500 8082 from the UK.

 Ownership of Us